MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/manage-virtual-machines.md

 2. At the top of the Virtual Machines tool, choose the **Inventory** tab.
 Click on the name of a virtual machine from the virtual machine list.
 3. From the single virtual machine page, you can:
     - View detailed information for the virtual machine.
-    - View Live and historical data line charts for CPU, memory, network, IOPS and IO throughput (Historical data is only available for hyper-converged clusters running Windows Server 2019)
+    - View Live and historical data line charts for CPU, memory, network, IOPS and IO throughput (Historical data is only available for hyper-converged clusters running Windows Server 2019 or later)
     - View, create, apply, rename and delete checkpoints.
     - View details for the virtual machine's virtual hard disk (.vhd) files, network adapters and host server.
     - Delete, start, turn off, shut down, pause, resume, reset or rename the virtual machine.
 Also save the virtual machine, delete a saved state, or create a checkpoint.